Best Forum Hosting Provider 2020

 Vanilla Forums is a lightweight forum package.
 It's written in PHP under the Garden Framework.
 The software is licensed with GPU GPL.
 There are two versions of Vanilla Forums available, the free open-source one (OSS) and a commercial cloud-hosted package.
 The OSS forum you host and manage yourself and it's supported by the community.
 This article mainly focuses on the Vanilla OSS project.

-Vanilla brings many innovations into the world of conventional forum software.
+Vanilla brings many innovations into the world of the conventional forum software.
 Unlike its competitors, Vanilla offers a queue-based message structure, which means that new topics appear on top and are sorted by popularity, or if the author wants can be thrown into the depth of the forum.
 By default, there are no sub-forums and users choose with their views and activity if the topic is worth staying on top of the page.

 The installation process is among the easiest there is, the only important things you'll need to set at first will be database login information and an administrator account.
 Vanilla can be run on a variety of operating systems and web servers, although the LAMP (Linux, Apache, MySQL, and PHP) stack is still the recommended option.
 Server hardware requirements are minimal.

 Besides the standard features most common discussion boards have, there are a few unique set-ups Vanilla Forums has to offer.

 As previously mentioned, Vanilla Forums doesn't have sub-categories.
-Topics are displayed in a chronological order, with the most popular topics staying on top.
+Topics are displayed in chronological order, with the most popular topics staying on top.
 However, there is an option to create categories and sub-sections if that is what you need.